 Bushel side handles

-Square-top notched-carved handles
+Square-top notch-carved handles

-These handles do not have a closed frame, they are open on the bottom and get tucked in to the walls of the basket.
-There is typically a notch that tucks under a weaver in the basket wall, or under the rim, to hold it in the basket.
+These handles do not have a closed frame; they are open on the bottom and get tucked into the walls of the basket.
+There is typically a notch that tucks under a weaver in the basket wall or under the rim to hold it in the basket.

 Hearth frame